trippster08/genome_skimming_LAB/README.md

 ### Run SPAdes
 Run the SPAdes shell script, including the path to the directory containing your trimmed read files.
 For most, it should be something like: `/scratch/genomics/<USERNAME>/<PROJECT>/data/trimmed_sequences`.
-NOTE: Make sure you do not put a forward slash at the end of the path.
-As above, if you tab-to-complete, it automatically adds a forward slash at the end.
-Remove it.
 ```
 sh spades_multi_hydra.sh <path_to_trimmed_sequences>
 ```